activewarehouse/adapter_extensions/README.md

 * Thibaut Barrère (current maintainer)
 * original code by Anthony Eden and probably others (let me know if you read this!)
-* thanks to [Zach Dennis](https://github.com/zdennis/activerecord-import) for his work where I borrowed ideas for the rails-3 branch
+* thanks to [Zach Dennis](https://github.com/zdennis/activerecord-import) for his work where I borrowed ideas for the rails 3 rewrite